Preparation

 -

-(Do not apply heavy lotions or oils on appointment day)
+(Do not apply heavy lotions or oils on the day of your appointment.)

 Please inform me early if you have: